Spending 3 days in Oahu is a fantastic way to experience the Hawaiian vibes and celebrate the natural landscapes of this incredible place.

 Tips for Having a Perfect Time in Oahu

 - For this itinerary, we would highly recommend you rent a car.
 This will make traveling around the island so much easier.
+Besides, you can go on a scenic drive in Oahu.
 If you don’t drive, there is no need to worry as there is public transportation available on the island.

 - There are also plenty of tours online, combining many of the sites mentioned below into single-day tours.
 Here are some tours you might consider checking out to learn and enjoy Oahu even better: